jmullercuber/timecard/README.md

 ## Usage

-TODO: go to hosted website to use app
+Visit the app at https://jmullercuber.github.io/timecard/

 ## Development

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000/timecard to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.